-Croatia exclusive report: Electricity Market in Croatia, Active Traders3.
-November 2014. / SEE Energy News
+Croatia exclusive report: Electricity Market in Croatia, Active Traders, SEE Energy News

 The opening of electricity market in Croatia began 10 years ago, and since 2008, all consumers have had the legal right to choose their electricity supplier.
 However, an increased market competition emerged in the mid-2013, when the wholesale prices dropped.
 For now, the most prominent players in the market competition, besides the HEP, are the companies GEN-i and RWE Energy.